Changes to the cleaning method

 - choose a method that won't damage your gear

-- check the cleaning solution has penetrated right through the item before you soak it for the recommended time
+- check the cleaning mix has penetrated right through the item before you soak it for the recommended time

 - check our cleaning instructions for specific items – some have different cleaning requirements.